timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-08-10
+# Today is 2019-08-13

 ## Objectives for the day:

-- Don't Die!
+- Write up work order for audio effects
-- Stay Awake.
+- Create clips of game for audio guys.
-- Make Games
+- Write up work order for Tyre Bytes logo.
-- Have fun!
+- Make announcement.

 # Purpose

-- Do a twenty-four (24) hour stream.
+- Get the ball moving on some good quality stuff.